In A No Fault Accident? Who Pays?

 Cell phone down, two hands on the wheel and your full attention on what’s ahead — you do what you can to stay safe on the road.
 But no matter how safe a driver you strive to be, you’re still vulnerable to accidents caused by other people.

 Dealing with a car accident can be stressful and time consuming — especially when it’s an accident that’s not your fault!
 That’s why American Family Insurance makes it a priority to help you get things back to normal as quickly as possible.
 Starting with your deductible.

-We’ve highlighted some key information about the deductible recovery process so you understand how we’ll help you get your deducible reimbursed after an accident that wasn’t your fault.
+We’ve highlighted some key information about who pays in a not fault accident and explain the deductible recovery process so you can get your deducible reimbursed after an accident that wasn’t your fault.

 How Do Car Insurance Deductibles Work?

 Let’s start with the basics — what’s a car insurance deductible?

 A car insurance deductible is the amount of money you agree to pay out of pocket when you file an insurance claim.
 Once you pay this amount, your insurance company will then step in to help cover the remaining cost for damages (up to your policy limit).

 A deductible is commonly required with collision coverage, which is coverage that would protect you in an accident that’s not your fault.
 You’d also pay a deductible with comprehensive, auto lease/loan gap coverage and sometimes uninsured or underinsured coverage.

 Do I Pay My Car Insurance Deductible If I’m Not At Fault in an Accident?